cs3157/recitations/C-Git/git.md

 work.
 We want you to learn git because in industry, you will without a doubt be using version control.

+## Version Control ##

+It is a system that records changes to keep track of versions of a set of files.
+Programmers no longer have to keep many copies of files on their hard drives manually

 ## Configuration ##

 You need to set your name and email so that your commits are associated with